eaton/angrylittletree/_posts/2004/2004-02-06-touch-this-angel.md

 ---
 Random thoughts

 It's very, very rare that I watch TV.
 Most of the time, it's either the odd episode of the <i>Simpsons</i>, or a good DVD.
-Randomly popped the TV on, and an episode of <i>Joan of Arcadia</i> was on. <lj-cut text="Those who don't want to see me analyze it, feel free to skip this entry!">
+Randomly popped the TV on, and an episode of <i>Joan of Arcadia</i> was on.

 I decided I'd humor it.
 The basic premise takes a standard teen girl in high school, family drama, stuff like that, and adds the whole 'God talks to her" twist.